Our patrons and ambassadors generously give their time to attend events and raise awareness of family breakdown and

 Jillian Skinner was the NSW Minister for Health.
 She was first elected as the Member for North Shore in 1994 and has been re-elected five times.
 Ms Skinner was first appointed Shadow Minister for Health in 1995 and has more experience in healthcare than any other politician in Australia.
 She has also held the Shadow portfolios of Education and Training, Youth Affairs and Arts.
+Ms Skinner formally resigned in February 2017.

 She began her career as a journalist in Melbourne and was the first female in the Victorian Parliamentary Press Gallery.
 Minister Skinner also worked in Adelaide, Sydney, South East Asia and spent a number of years living in the United States.
 She operated her own marketing consultancy and has been actively involved in community organisations for many years.

 Prior to her election, Ms Skinner was the Director of the NSW Office of Youth Affairs and has served on a number of bodies, including the NSW Women’s Advisory Council and NSW Youth Advisory Council.